Timmy-Bergkvist/Pralinorskan-app/README.md

 > Instructions:

-  I.    Clone the repository in Github
+  I.    Clone the repository in Github.
  ```shell
   git clone <repository name>.git
  ```

   II.
-Install all the packages that are required
+Install all the packages that are required.
 ```shell
 pip install python
 pip install django